 If you want an activity to help your emergent French readers with sight words and high frequency words, take a look at this resource.
 This bundle for emergent readers includes forty one texts perfect for mastering foundation language skills.
 Want a free sample of this bundle?
-Sign up below to get it delivered to your inbox.
+Sign up at the bottom of this post to get it delivered to your inbox.

 Want to check out the resources listed?